 “Xer’Thraxis has the souls.
 He’s working on his own agenda.
 This cave was designed to lure you in and then trap you.
 They didn’t expect you to overcome the darkness within this place.”

 “Do you know where Xer’Thraxis has gone?”
 Iliera pressed.
 “Where is he taking the souls?”

-“There is a soul machine here in Faronaar.
-The dreadlord has seized control of it and plans to use it to bind the souls to his own demonic creations.
-It will be eternal torment for everyone, your mage included.”
+“There is a soul machine here.
+The Yunai has seized control of it and plans to use it to bind the souls to his own creations.
+It will be eternal torment for everyone, your Flamecaller included.”

 “We can get to the soul machine and stop him,” Aethelwolfe said proudly.
-“If we get the other demon hunters to—”
+“If we get the other Yunai hunters to—”

 “No,” Vellia cut him off.
 “The others are gone.
 You saw a farce at the perch.
-The demons control this island.
+The Yunai control this region.
 You are on your own.”